 Shall administer the annual performance evaluation review process for all heads of City departments.

-Shall have the power and authority to call out and command the police and firefighters of the City whenever s/he shall deem it necessary, and such command shall be in all respects obeyed.
-Whenever necessary for the prevention or suppression of public disturbances, mobs, or riots, it shall be the City Manager’s duty to take such action as is authorized by law.

 Shall perform such other duties as required by this Charter or other applicable law, or as directed by the Common Council and the Mayor.

 D. Acting City Manager